ShayanHaider20/ScreenStream/README.md

 # ScreenStream

-A React based movie application that allows users to search for movies, view popular titles, and manage their favorite movies.
+A React+Vite based movie application that allows users to search for movies, view popular titles, and manage their favorite movies.

 ## ✨ Features